US/DS Light Blinking: Causes and Fixes

 • Internet or ISP network outages

-• Loose modem/router cables
+• Loose modem/gateway cables

-• Faulty coaxial cables, connectors or splitters
+• Faulty coaxial cables, connectors, or splitters

-• Firmware updates
+• Firmware updates (brief blinking during maintenance)

 • Power failures or surges

-• Paying overdue internet bills
+• Unpaid internet bills

 • Hardware failure